 To go to Raja Ampat, you will first need to organize your trip to Indonesia, or to a neighboring country with convenient connections to Indonesia (Bangkok in Thailand, Kuala Lumpur in Malaysia, or Singapore, for instance).

-In Indonesia, Raja Ampat is part of the province now called Papua Barat (West Papua), as I explained above, formerly Irian Jaya (name first given by the Indonesians).
-It is far, very far, in the far east of the country (Indonesia stretches over three time zones, it's huge).
-So the journey cannot be done in one go...
+In Indonesia, Raja Ampat is part of the province now called Papua Barat (West Papua)as I explained above, formerly Irian Jaya (the name first given by the Indonesians).

 TRAVEL TIME.
-Allow at least two days (flights Paris-Jakarta, then Jakarta-Sorong, then the boat crossing) to reach the archipelago from Europe.
-That is, including outward and return journeys, four days in total!
+Therefore, count at least two days (flights Paris-Jakarta, then Jakarta-Sorong, then the boat crossing) to reach the archipelago from France.
+This represents, counting the outward journey and the return journey, four cumulative days!
 A very long trip...
 To make it worth it, plan to stay long enough in Raja Ampat and/or combine the stay with other destinations in Indonesia.